Engee documentation

 Array

-# Geometry — antenna array geometry
+# Geometry — geometry of the antenna array

 ULA | URA | UCA | Conformal array